fluxio/flux-sdk-js/README.md

     * For use in production
   * `flux-sdk-js/flux-sdk-browser/dist/flux-sdk-apps-script.js`
     * Same as above, but meant for use in development

+If you want to use the latest pre-publish version of the SDK in your project, you should `npm link` from the subdirectory containing the platform-specific SDK you want to use, and then run `npm link flux-sdk-xxxxxx` in the package that depends on the SDK.
+For example, if you are a Flux internal developer working on the client, you should clone and build this repo, then `cd flux-sdk-browser` and `npm link`.
+Finally, go back to wherever you depend on the SDK (perhaps `client/web/src/maker-tools`) and `npm link flux-sdk-browser`.

 ## <a id="directory-structure"></a>Directory Structure